 For some cats, car rides are stress-free — while others spend the whole trip unhappily protesting with loud yowls.
 Anxious kitties can be gradually acclimated to riding in automobiles by making the experience as stress-free as possible.

 The time to help your cat adjust to car rides is after she easily hangs out in the carrier.
 Put soft towels along with an item of clothing that has your scent on it in the carrier.
 Your scent will help comfort the little one.
 Cover the carrier loosely with a towel.

-Start a couple of weeks before the vet visit.
+Start a couple of weeks before vet visits.
 Place the towel-covered carrier, with the cat inside, on the floor behind the front seat.
 Reassure your cat with a calm voice.
 Repeat this a few times, and when she seems relaxed, start the car but do not drive it.
 After she is acclimated to the sound and vibration, drive the car a short distance.
 Repeat this every day, taking her on short car rides.
 To reduce the possibility of motion sickness, don’t feed her for several hours before hitting the road.

 Waiting rooms can be nightmarish, especially when shared with other anxious, unhappy animals who aren’t thrilled to be there.
 Some vet clinics, hoping to reduce the anxieties of their four-pawed patients, provide separate waiting areas for cats and dogs.
 Other clinics specialize only in felines.
 Although these solutions are immensely helpful, most kitties become anxious in waiting rooms.
 Feeling under the weather also doesn’t help their moods.
 Understandably, their people are also worried.